 - Most importantly, you need to make sure the letter is delivered to the right person.
 Verify your contact name, address, and phone number.
 Send it with a tracking number or certified mail.
 Then, follow-up within thirty days with the contact to make sure they have it.

-For complete details of how to write a good will letter and see a full example of one check out this article:
+For complete details of how to write a goodwill letter, see the following sample:

 3) You Can Also Add Automatic Payments To Your Account